wp-plugins/widget-wrangler/README.txt

 == Screenshots ==

 1. Widget Page Manager
-1. Individual Widget (Some Pro-only features shown)
+1. Individual Widget - Some features shown are for the Pro version only.
-1. Cloned Wordpress Widget (mini loops)
+1. Cloned Wordpress Widget - mini loops
 1. Widget Wrangler Corral Widget

 == Changelog ==